davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 One of the most important tools in the electronics prototyping toolbox is the **breadboard**.
 It is used to build circuits and connect components in a non-permanent way.
 Once you've built and tested the circuit, you can then move on to soldering it in a more permanent, and more compact, way on **perfboard** or a specially designed printed circuit board (**PCB**).

 A breadboard is like a pin cushion for connecting things, with a grid of holes that are connected electrically.
-There are two parts to a breadboard - the main area consisting of a groups of **terminal strips** where components are inserted and arranged, and the **power rails** along the top and bottom.
+There are two parts to a breadboard - the main area consisting of groups of **terminal strips** where components are inserted and arranged, and the **power rails** along the top and bottom.

 The main area consists of a two separate grids of holes arranged in usually 30  or more columns (labeled 1 through 30) of 5 holes (labeled a through e, and f through j), separated by a groove.
 Each column of 5 holes is called a terminal strip.
 All of the 5 holes (or **tie points**) in a column are connected together internally.